diegodiaz-math/CTF-files/README.md

 # CTF-files
-Synthetic data for experiments with the CTFs.
+Synthetic data for experiments with the CTFs!